Advertisement

 Jim McDonald

-Smokers created vaping without help from the tobacco industry or anti-smoking crusaders, and I believe vapers have the right to continue innovating to help themselves.
-My goal is to provide clear, honest information about the challenges vaping faces from lawmakers, regulators, and brokers of disinformation.
-I’m a member of the CASAA board, but my opinions aren’t necessarily CASAA’s, and vice versa.
+Smokers created vaping for themselves without help from the tobacco industry or anti-tobacco crusaders, and I believe vapers and the vaping industry have the right to continue innovating to give everyone who wants to use nicotine access to safe and attractive non-combustible options.
+My goal is to provide clear, honest information about vaping and the challenges nicotine consumers face from lawmakers, regulators, and brokers of disinformation.
 You can find me on Twitter @whycherrywhy

-Vaping360.com strives to be the world’s most trusted resource for vapers and smokers who want to learn about vaping, new products, and news about vaping.
+Vaping360.com strives to be the world's most trusted resource for vapers and smokers.
 We take pride in our editorial integrity, accuracy, and the honesty of our writers.